rawnly/gist.nvim/README.md

 ```
 - `:GistsList` will list all your gists and after you select one it will:
   - If `use_multiplexer` is enabled and a multiplexer (tmux/zellij) is detected: opens the gist in a new multiplexer tab using `gh gist edit`
-  - Otherwise: opens the gist content in a read-only Neovim buffer using `gh gist view -r`
+  - Otherwise: opens the gist in a new tab with read-only content using `gh gist view -r`
   - The default editor for modifying gists is configured as part of the gh cli usually in `~/.config/gh/config.yaml' or the system default

 ## Configuration